 Their position and angle change as each month passes.
 If you find yourself traveling from north to south, you will see different constellations.
 And the ones you see in the north will be upside down in the south.
 This is a fun fact you can experience with these star finders and a little travel.

 For the little ones, the Wishing on a Star has many fun stories and activities.
+The kids can even roleplay a constellations play!

 The Constellations activity book has even more drawing and word games, great for rainy days or cloudy nights when no stars can be seen.

-Felt playmat and 3 part cards
+Felt playmat and 3-part Montessori cards

 This activity implements several Montessori methods to learn about the constellations.
 The 3-part cards are a wonderful identification and matching game.
 If you are unfamiliar with using 3-part cards then check out this article.

-The felt board is specially designed to lay four control cards out at a time while your little one constructs the constellations with dots and sticks.
+The felt board is specially designed to lay several control cards out at a time while your little one constructs the constellations with dots and sticks.
 This is another way of reinforcing the learning and developing fine motor skills.

 Most of these constellations date back to the time of the Greeks as the astronomer Ptolemy named them.
 They represent the richest of Greek mythology and the mythological figures and creatures which make up this amazing story-telling culture.